 - Cystoscopy — An office procedure where a small scope is inserted gently into the bladder through the urethra.

 Treatment will depend on your type of incontinence and its cause.
 With an accurate diagnosis most people can be treated successfully, allowing them to enjoy a normal life again.
 The first step to treating urinary leakage is to understand the cause.
 If leakage is caused by poorly controlled diabetes, then better diabetic management should be considered first.
 If obesity is the primary cause for leaking, then an aggressive weight loss program should be the first recommendation.
 If poor bladder emptying is causing overflow leakage, then treating the obstruction, if present, would be first.
 If it is due to a neurological problem, then clean intermittent self-cath would be best.
 Once the underlying problem has been addressed, treatment may begin with noninvasive therapy, such as behavioral changes or medication Other patients may benefit from a procedure, particularly when a weak or ineffective sphincter is the main cause of leaking.
-Some treatment options are listed below.
+Some Kansas City treatment options for urinary incontinence are listed below.

 Lifestyle Changes (improvement may take time)